top of page

 Confirmed speakers

-David Allen - Representative of Beyond Bolac, a local group working to improve biodiversity in the Fiery Creek, Lake Bolac and Salt Creek catchments.
+David Allen.
+Representative of Beyond Bolac, a local group working to improve biodiversity in the Fiery Creek, Lake Bolac and Salt Creek catchments.
 David will share his appreciation of the country and culture he has grown up and farmed in.

-Andrew Skeoch - Audio ecologist who brings his deep listening practice to the Festival.
+Andrew Skeoch.
+Audio ecologist who brings his deep listening practice to the Festival.
 Andrew will share principles of listening to country and invite us to open our ears to the natural world.

 The Forum is included with your festival ticket.